-Genie Medical fitting software is NOAH compatible and can also run in stand-alone mode with its own database.
+Genie Medical fitting software is NOAH compatible, and can also run in standalone mode with its own database.
+A standard programming device such as HI-Pro, NOAH-link, or ExpressLink is used to connect the sound processor to the PC.

-Programming device

-All sound processors can be connected to the PC using a standard programming device such as HI-Pro 2 or ExpressLink.
-Ponto 4 sound processors can also be programmed wirelessly using the Noahlink Wireless.

 Below is a guide to the proper fitting steps.